By: Easton Smith

-So is the feeling at Holiday these days, as guides say their bitter sweet goodbyes to their boats.
-The boats that took them and so many others down Deso canyon.
-The boats that rocked and rolled, bumped and whirled, but never died.
-The guides must de-rig the frames, organize the straps, clean the rubber rafts in every private little nook and cranny.
+So is the feeling at Holiday these days, as guides say their bitter-sweet goodbyes to their boats.
+The boats that took them and so many others down beloved canyons.
+The boats that rocked and rolled, bumped, and whirled, but never died.
+The guides must de-rig the frames, organize the straps, and clean the rubber rafts in every private little nook and cranny.
 It’s an intimate affair.
 When running the river the boat becomes an extension of a guide’s body, a limb that senses every change in speed and course.
 How does one say goodbye to a part of their body?

-But it’s only for seven months, the guides tell themselves.
-Only seven months until next season.
-And in the meantime they will be off on other adventures.
-Shredding the slopes, heading south to climb warmer rocks, maybe even just huddling up with some tea and Netflix.
+But it’s only for seven months, the guides tell themselves—only seven months until next season.
+And in the meantime, they will be off on other adventures.
+Shredding the slopes, heading south to climb warmer rocks, and maybe even huddling up with some tea and Netflix.
 Seven months, they say with a sigh.
 But it’s clear that some of them don’t believe it.

-Because seven months is a long time, and life pulls us all in different, sometimes unexpected directions.
+Seven months is a long time, and life pulls us all in different, sometimes unexpected directions.
 Some already know that this will be their last season, even if they don’t admit it.
-In every declaration of ‘next season’ there is also an echo of ‘goodbye’.
+In every declaration of ‘next season’ there is also an echo of ‘goodbye.’
 River guides are wild ones.
 Responsible, yes, but you can’t pin ‘em down so easily.
 Some may not be back to get these tools of the trade dirty again.